skykunnu/Focus-on-Today/README.md

 In this Application, You can insert 4 tasks daily and see the progress of your task.

-For Storing data, I have used browser local storage.
+To Store data, I have used local storage present in the Broswer.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Link:-